mzen17/Energy-Chan/README.md

 As the prototype of Auxilary Neural Engine slowly moves towards completion and the stream/launch date is getting closer, this repository was created.
 This repository contains all stream videos and logs produced by Energy-Chan, the prototype character test, during stream.

 ## Streaming Schedule
 The first stream (YT) is planned to be somewhere in January 2025.
 This may be pushed back depending on development of the model.
 I intend to stream biweekly, subject to my availability.
-If there eis a busy week or month, there may not be a stream.
+If there is a busy week or month, there may not be a stream.

 ### Content of Streams
 The stream is estimated to follow this breakdown: